cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-quick-view/README.txt

 == Changelog ==

+= 1.3.8 = Released Apr 02 - 2019

+* New: Support to WooCommerce 3.6.0 RC1
+* Update: Plugin Core
+* Fix: Style issue on Storefront theme

 = 1.3.7 = Released Feb 21 - 2019

-* New: Support to WooCommerce 3.5.5.
+* New: Support to WooCommerce 3.5.5
-* New: Support to WordPress 5.1.0.
+* New: Support to WordPress 5.1.0
-* Update: Plugin Core.
+* Update: Plugin Core
-* Fix: Conflict with YITH WooCommerce Gift Card form in checkout page.
+* Fix: Conflict with YITH WooCommerce Gift Card form in checkout page

 = 1.3.6 = Released Dec 06 - 2018

-* New: Support to WooCommerce 3.5.2.
+* New: Support to WooCommerce 3.5.2
-* New: Support to WordPress 5.0.0.
+* New: Support to WordPress 5.0.0
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.3.5 = Released Oct 24 - 2018

-* New: Support to WooCommerce 3.5.0.
+* New: Support to WooCommerce 3.5.0
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.3.4 = Released Oct 05 - 2018

-* New: Support to WooCommerce 3.5.0 RC1.
+* New: Support to WooCommerce 3.5.0 RC1
-* New: Compatibility with YITH WooCommerce Gift Card.
+* New: Compatibility with YITH WooCommerce Gift Card
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.3.3 = Released Sep 27 - 2018

-* Update: Plugin Core.
+* Update: Plugin Core
-* Dev: New filter "yith_wcqv_show_quick_view_button".
+* Dev: New filter "yith_wcqv_show_quick_view_button"

 = 1.3.2 = Released Sep 12 - 2018

-* New: Support to WooCommerce 3.4.5.
+* New: Support to WooCommerce 3.4.5
-* New: Support to WordPress 4.9.8.
+* New: Support to WordPress 4.9.8
-* Update: Plugin Core.
+* Update: Plugin Core
-* Fix: Now is possible use shortcode [yith_quick_view] without specify the "product_id" parameter.
+* Fix: Now is possible use shortcode [yith_quick_view] without specify the "product_id" parameter

 = 1.3.1 = Released May 30 - 2018

-* New: Support to WooCommerce 3.4.0.
+* New: Support to WooCommerce 3.4.0
-* New: Support to WordPress 4.9.6.
+* New: Support to WordPress 4.9.6
-* Update: Plugin Core.
+* Update: Plugin Core
-* Fix: Product image zoom in Quick View modal.
+* Fix: Product image zoom in Quick View modal
-* Fix: Removed redirect to single product page after add to cart.
+* Fix: Removed redirect to single product page after add to cart
-* Fix: WPML compatibility issue.
+* Fix: WPML compatibility issue

 = 1.3.0 = Released Feb 01 - 2018

-* New: Support to WooCommerce 3.3.0.
+* New: Support to WooCommerce 3.3.0
-* New: Support to WordPress 4.9.2.
+* New: Support to WordPress 4.9.2
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.2.2 = Released Oct 11 - 2017

-* New: Support to WooCommerce 3.2.0 RC2.
+* New: Support to WooCommerce 3.2.0 RC2
-* New: Support to WordPress 4.8.2.
+* New: Support to WordPress 4.8.2
-* Fix: Compatibility issue with YITH WooCommerce Product Bundles.
+* Fix: Compatibility issue with YITH WooCommerce Product Bundles
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.2.1 = Released Apr 05 - 2017

-* Fix: Compatibility issue with YITH WooCommerce Wishlist.
+* Fix: Compatibility issue with YITH WooCommerce Wishlist
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.2.0 = Released Mar 31 - 2017

-* New: Support to WordPress 4.7.3.
+* New: Support to WordPress 4.7.3
-* New: Support to WooCommerce 3.0.0 RC2.
+* New: Support to WooCommerce 3.0.0 RC2
-* New: Shortcode [yith_quick_view product_id="" label=""] for print "quick view" button of specified product.
+* New: Shortcode [yith_quick_view product_id="" label=""] for print "quick view" button of specified product
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.1.4 = Released Oct 24 - 2016